Every school community can help spread the message that all community members are part of “US.”

 Join the growing #UsvsHate Community!

-#USvsHate is a national project of UC San Diego CREATE and Prof. Mica Pollock’s #Schooltalking.
+#USvsHate is a national project of Prof. Mica Pollock’s #Schooltalking.
 Our national expansion is also powered by the teacher networks of the National Writing Project.